C1200/discord-widget/README.md

 ## Themes

 You can change the theme of the widget by adding `&theme=` followed by the theme ID to the URL in the src attribute.
-The default theme is default-dark.
+The default theme is Default (Dark).

 | Theme Name       | Theme ID      | Preview                                                                |
 |------------------|---------------|------------------------------------------------------------------------|